brainix/pottery/README.md

 # Pottery: Redis for Humans 🌎🌍🌏

-[Redis](http://redis.io/) is awesome, but [Redis commands](http://redis.io/commands) are not always fun.
+[Redis](http://redis.io/) is awesome, but [Redis commands](http://redis.io/commands) are not always intuitive.
 Pottery is a Pythonic way to access Redis.
 If you know how to use Python dicts, then you already know how to use Pottery.
 Pottery is useful for accessing Redis more easily, and also for implementing microservice resilience patterns; and it has been battle tested in production at scale.

 [![Build status](https://img.shields.io/github/workflow/status/brainix/pottery/Python%20package/master)](https://github.com/brainix/pottery/actions?query=branch%3Amaster)
 [![Latest released version](https://badge.fury.io/py/pottery.svg)](https://badge.fury.io/py/pottery)